-As discussed in Note 1, in January 2018, the HIF was suspended for 2019.
-As a result, there is no annual health insurance industry fee payable on September 30, 2019 and there are no amounts reflected in the Company's aggregate write-ins for special surplus funds related to this payable at December 31, 2018 as a result.
-There is also no resulting impact to the Company's RBC to assess as of December 31, 2018 as a result of this suspension.
+On January 22, 2018, Public Law No. 115-120 was signed into law and it imposes a moratorium on the health insurer fee for calendar year 2019.
+As a result, there was no annual health insurance industry fee payable on September 30, 2019 and there were no amounts reflected in the Company's aggregate write-ins for special surplus funds related to this payable at December 31, 2018.
+There was also no resulting impact to the Company's RBC to assess as of December 31, 2018 as a result of this suspension.